siggame/Cadre-TS-Utils/README.md

 ![{Cadre}](http://i.imgur.com/17wwI3f.png)

-This is a collection of utility functions, types, and [tslint] configs, coded in and for [TypeScript] projects.
+This is a collection of utility functions, types coded in and for [TypeScript] projects.

 It is intended to be used to share common code between [Cadre] projects that rely on [TypeScript].
 However, do not let that stop you from using this package